Chicago's COVID-19 fight with teachers hangs over a 2nd week

 “What the teachers’ union did was an illegal walkout.
 They abandoned their posts and they abandoned kids and their families,” Mayor Lori Lightfoot said Sunday on NBC’s “Meet The Press.”
 “We are working diligently every singe day at the bargaining table to narrow the differences and get a deal done.”

 Her statements weren’t as dismissive as a day earlier when shortly after the union made its latest offer public, she said, “CTU leadership, you’re not listening” and vowed not to “relent.”
+The offer she rejected included remote learning starting Wednesday.
 Both sides have filed complaints to a state labor board.

 Union leaders accused Lightfoot of bullying, saying they agree that in-person instruction is better, but the pandemic is forcing difficult decisions.
 Attendance was down ahead of the cancelations due students and teachers in isolation from possible exposure to the virus and families opting to keep children home voluntarily.